kyleetqi/stockticker/README.md

 * Connect your ESP32 to your computer and open up `stockticker-public.ino` using the Arduino IDE.
 * Ensure you have selected `DOIT ESP32 DEVKIT V1` as your board, and the correct serial port for communication.
   * At this stage, you may want to test if you have successfully established a connection with your ESP32.
 Try running an example such as the one at `File` > `Examples` > `Wifi` > `WiFiScan`
   * When trying to upload code onto my ESP32.
-I kept getting the error: `Failed to establish serial connection.` To resolve this, open the serial monitor and hold the `BOOT` then `EN`(RESET) buttons down on your ESP32.
+I kept getting the error: `Failed to establish serial connection.` To resolve this, open the serial monitor and hold the `BOOT` and then `EN`(RESET) buttons down on your ESP32.
 You should see a response in the monitor at which point the code should be able to upload successfully.
 I hope this helps at least one person because I never found this solution online.
 * Install the following libraries required to compile the code:

 Library Name | Author |